-$^{\$}$ A 20x primer-probe mix for multiplex RT-PCR consists of 8 $\mu$ M forward primer, 8 $\mu$ M reverse primer, and 4 $\mu$ M probe in TE buffer.
+$^{^{\}dagger}$ A 20x primer-probe mix for triplex and 4-plex RT-PCR consists of 4 μM forward primer, 4 μM reverse primer, and 4 μM probe in TE buffer.

-A final primer concentration of 0.4 $\mu$ M is optimal.
+[‡] A final primer concentration of 0.2 μM is optimal.
 Before adapting primer concentration, check the concentration of your primer solutions.
+In some cases, using other primer concentrations between 0.1 μM and 0.3 μM may further improve performance.

-\\A final probe concentration of 0.2 $\mu$ M gives satisfactory results in most cases.
-Depending on the synthesis quality and purification method used, the optimal concentration may be between 0.1 $\mu$ M and 0.4 $\mu$ M.
+[§] A final probe concentration of 0.2 μM gives satisfactory results in most cases.
+Depending on the synthesis quality and purification method used, the optimal concentration may be between 0.1 μM and 0.4 μM.